 As the 2020 primary and general election season heats up, we speak with former Planned Parenthood President Cecile Richards about Supermajority, the new political action group she helped launch that aims to train a new generation of women activists to take on grassroots campaigns and electoral politics.
-“Women are the majority of voters … the volunteers, we’re increasingly the donors, increasingly the candidates, and it’s time for political equity,” says Richards.
-“We want to build a multi-racial, intergenerational movement to increase women’s power.”
+“Women are the majority of voters … We’re the volunteers.
+We’re increasingly the donors, increasingly the candidates.
+And it’s time for political equity,” says Richards.
+“We want to build a multiracial, intergenerational movement to increase women’s power.”
 Supermajority was co-founded by Black Lives Matter co-founder Alicia Garza and Ai-jen Poo, the executive director of the National Domestic Workers Alliance.
-Richards says since their launch a week ago, more than 80,000 people have signed up, and adds: “There’s a real need and interest in the country.”
+Richards says since their launch a week ago, more than 80,000 people have signed up, and adds, “There’s a real need and interest in the country.”

 AMY GOODMAN: This is Democracy Now!
 I’m Amy Goodman.
 As the 2020 election season heats up, we turn now to the launch of a new political action group by three prominent women’s rights activists.
 It’s called Supermajority.
 Its goal is to train a new generation of women activists to take on grassroots campaigns and electoral politics.

-PERSON: The only way we can make that happen is by standing shoulder-to-shoulder—
+JESS MORALES ROCKETTO: The only way we can make that happen is by standing shoulder to shoulder.

-CECILE RICHARDS: Maybe you have fought for change for decades.
+CECILE RICHARDS: Maybe you’ve fought for change for decades.